 If the plaintiff has not met its burden of proving no artistic relevance, then the jury must decide if the alleged infringing mark is explicitly misleading.
 The defendant’s use of the mark is explicitly misleading only if it explicitly misleads consumers into believing that the plaintiff sponsored or is somehow associated with the allegedly infringing mark.
 Gordon, 909 F.3d at 270; see also Punchbowl, 90 F.4th at 1028 (observing that to be explicitly misleading, “there must be an explicit indication, overt claim, or explicit misstatement about the source of the work” (citation and internal quotation marks omitted)).

 If the plaintiff meets this burden, the plaintiff must proceed to prove trademark infringement under the Lanham Act.
-See Instructions 15.6, 15.8, 15.9, and 15.8.
+See Instruction 15.6 (Infringement—Elements and Burden of Proof—Trademark); Instruction 15.8 (Infringement—Elements—Presumed Validity and Ownership—Registered Trademark); Instruction 15.9 (Infringement—Elements—Validity—Unregistered Marks); Instruction; Instruction 15.8 (Infringement—Elements—Presumed Validity and Ownership—Registered Trademark).
 If the jury finds that the allegedly infringing mark was not explicitly misleading, the trademark infringement claim falls outside the Lanham Act.

-Revised June 2024
+Revised December 2025